Giant oceanic manta ray: Description

-At the front, it has a pair of cephalic fins which are forward extensions of the pectoral fins.
+At the front, it has a pair of cephalic fins, which are forward extensions of the pectoral fins.
 These can be rolled up in a spiral for swimming or can be flared out to channel water into the large, forward-pointing, rectangular mouth when the animal is feeding.

 The teeth are in a band of 18 rows and are restricted to the central part of the lower jaw.

 The eyes and the spiracles are on the side of the head behind the cephalic fins, and the gill slits are on the ventral (under) surface.
 It has a small dorsal fin and the tail is long and whip-like.
-The manta ray does not have a spiny tail as do the closely related devil rays (Mobula spp.) but has a knob-like bulge at the base of its tail.
+The manta ray does not have a spiny tail, as do the closely related devil rays (Mobula spp.), but has a knob-like bulge at the base of its tail.

 The skin is smooth with a scattering of conical and ridge-shaped tubercles.
 The colouring of the dorsal (upper) surface is black, dark brown, or steely blue, sometimes with a few pale spots and usually with a pale edge.
 The ventral surface is white, sometimes with dark spots and blotches.
 The markings can often be used to recognise individual fish.

-Mobula birostris is similar in appearance to Mobula alfredi and the two species may be confused as their distribution overlaps.
-However, there are distinguishing features.
+M. birostris is similar in appearance to M. alfredi, and the two species may be confused, as their distribution overlaps, but distinguishing features exist.